The Bankrate promise

 With that in mind, here are some factors to consider as you choose the best business credit card for your needs:

 - Which sign-up bonus is easier to earn?
 The sign-up bonus on the AAdvantage Aviator World Elite Business Mastercard is definitely easier to earn, and it requires less monthly spending to earn the bonus.
-With this card, you can earn 60,000 miles after spending $2,000 within 90 days of account opening (plus another 10,000 miles when a purchase is made on an employee card).
+With this card, you can earn 75,000 miles after spending $5,000 within 90 days of account opening (plus another 15,000 miles when you spend $15,000 in the first year).
 With the CitiBusiness / AAdvantage Platinum Select Mastercard, you can earn 65,000 miles after spending $4,000 within four months of account opening.
 If your business doesn’t make many purchases each month but you want to earn a generous bonus, the spending requirements for each card are definitely worth considering.

 - How do the categories align with your spending?
 Both cards have similar categories that let you earn 2X miles for each dollar you spend, but the CitiBusiness / AAdvantage Platinum Select Mastercard includes gas stations.
 This makes it a better option if your business spends a lot of money on fuel each year.

 - Do you want to pay an annual fee the first year?
-Finally, don’t forget that the annual fee on the CitiBusiness / AAdvantage Platinum Select Mastercard is waived the first year (then $99), whereas the $95 annual fee on the AAdvantage Aviator World Elite Business Mastercard is not waived.
+Don’t forget that the annual fee on the CitiBusiness / AAdvantage Platinum Select Mastercard is waived the first year (then $99), whereas the $95 annual fee on the AAdvantage Aviator World Elite Business Mastercard is not waived.

 Should you get a business card and a personal card?